The Federal Reserve Board - 5 Tips for Avoiding Foreclosure Scams

 Notices must be prepared and published in accordance with chapters

-In an effort to assist with Notice of Sale requirements and the commonly used publications, the
+In an effort to assist with the Notice of Sale requirements and the commonly used publications, the

 following information is provided:

-- Plaintiffs must check the Clerk’s office website for any documents, such as a bankruptcy or
+- Plaintiffs must check the Clerk’s website for any documents, such as a bankruptcy or an Order vacating sale, that would prevent the sale from taking place.
+(This information is

 Commonly used publications are: